HO-COOH/SugarPP/README.md

 ## How to Use
 1. SugarPP is **header only** and **each header file is independent**.
 Just clone this repository and go to [./include/sugarpp](./include/sugarpp) or copy the corresponding header file you want to use.

-    Or, for a hassle free installation, copy this Cmake snippet to your root ``CMakeLists.txt`` to automatically download & use this library in your project.
+    Or, if you want to use it hassle free, copy this Cmake snippet to your root ``CMakeLists.txt`` to automatically download & use this library in your project.
 No need to clone the project manually!
     ```cmake
     include(FetchContent)
     FetchContent_Declare(